Posted by Tammie Sarkozy in Muscle Building

 It's important you understand the show format, so you are aware of what is required of you.

-My first show I placed first in my division and almost went home.
+In my first show, I placed first in my division and almost went home.
 I didn't know there was an Overall round (or even knew what that was).
 Lucky there was a Clipboard Angel who stopped me.

 It’s such an experience and it’s easy to forget and wish you had taken more.